Entry Requirements

 CIT English Tests

-The CIT English Test or Versants English test is available to DoHA low risk evidentiary level applicants who are applying through a CIT Educational Agent.
-The CIT English Test is conducted at CIT’s English Language Centre.
-This test is approximately one-hour and assesses your reading, writing, speaking and listening skills.
+The Versants English test is available to DoHA low risk evidentiary level applicants who are applying through a CIT Education Agent.

 The Versants test is taken online and can take up to one hour.
 This test assesses your reading, writing, speaking and listening skills.
 These tests are another way to determine your current level of English.

-Contact us to find out how to sit the CIT English Placement Test.
+Contact us to find out how to sit the Versants English Placement Test.

 English Language Requirements